About

 -

-enhances the links between knowledge, know-how, and interpersonal skills, through multi-disciplinary teamwork
+enhances the links between knowledge, ways to do and ways to be, through multi-disciplinary teamwork

 A way to consider COLLABORATION between ACADEMIC INSTITUTIONS